ruheni/sandbox/README.md

 [**3.
 Testing**](https://github.com/ruheni/sandbox/tree/master/testing)

-`Mocha` is used for learning how to write and run `unit tests` in JavaScript.
+`Mocha` is used for writing and running `unit tests` in JavaScript.
+I use it to learn how to write tests for my work, from the basics.
 More tests will be coming up frequently as I create more applications to improve my skills in writing tests.

 [**4.
 Simple REST API**](https://github.com/ruheni/sandbox/tree/master/simple-rest-api)